monte-language/monte/docs/source/ordinary-programming.rst

 and cannot be automatically transformed into an integer, float, or other value which integers will accept for addition.

-We can also build Guards at runtime.
+We can also build guards at runtime.
 The call to ``makeEnum`` returns a list where the first item is a new guard and the remaining items are distinct new objects that pass the guard.
 No other objects pass the guard.